Prison campaigner, 60, found dead by daughter’s graveside

-published: 15th May 2008
+published: 16th May 2008

 We are deeply saddened by the death of Pauline, and had great admiration for her stance on prison authorities – she will be sadly missed.
 We’ve established a website in here memory >

 She was awarded the Emma Humphreys Memorial Prize in October 2005.
 The prize is awarded each year to a woman or group who has, through their actions, writing or campaigning; raised awareness of violence against women and children.